-Any survivor who is entitled to benefits outlined in number 3 or 4 above can elect the Basic Death Benefits described above, so long as the election is made before the first pension payment is made.
+Any survivor who is entitled to benefits outlined in number 3 or 4 above can elect the Basic Death Benefit described above, so long as the election is made before the first pension payment is made.
+This provision does not apply to the qualified survivors of members who transferred from Tier 2 to Tier 5.